 The man-made lakes provide a place to relax for fishing, summer swimming and family picnics in safety.
 One of the man-made lakes has a water jet that measures 30 metres high and can be seen from a distance.
 You will find lots of activities such as paddle,pedalos and Pumptrack.

-The village has a small shopping gallery with butcher’s, grocer’s, bakery/pastry, tobacconist’s-newsagent’s, fising tackle, hairdresser’s, local farm produce.
+The village has a small shopping gallery with butcher’s, grocer’s with bread, tobacconist’s-newsagent’s, fising tackle, hairdresser’s and beautician’s, local farm produce.

 Other services : post office, taxi, garage, businesses, craftsmen, primary schools, doctor, nursing services, psychologist.